cansu2/bootcamp_project/README.md

 ### 📓 Notebooks
 1. `finetune_model_notebook.ipynb`: This Jupyter notebook contains the code for fine-tuning a pre-trained model on the food calorie dataset.
 2. `chat_example.ipynb`: This Jupyter notebook provides examples of how to compare the performance of the fine-tuned model with GPT-4.
+3. `image_promting.ipynb`: There is an image promting example from OpenAI.

 ## 🚀 How to Use
 1. **📦 Install Dependencies**: Ensure you have the necessary Python packages installed.